Trisha-tech/OnlineBookSales/README.md

 ## 📧 Contact Information

-If you have any questions or feedback, feel free to reach out via email: email@example.com.
+If you have any questions or feedback, feel free to reach out via **GitHub**.
 You can also join our discussion forum.

 We look forward to hearing from you! ✨